top of page

 Apolline

-that combine fiddle, cello and double bass.
+AFMA Youth Artists of the Year 2024, Apolline is a lively trio of young folkies who combine fiddle, cello and double bass.
 The group views folk music through fresh eyes with foot-stomping sets and original songs to bring a unique experience of genre-bending folk.

 Balkan Boogie

-A festival favourite from Woodford to St Albans, and Adelaide Bulgarian Festival.
+Balkan Boogie performs creatively arranged traditional tunes and songs in Bulgarian, Greek, Macedonian, Romani, Turkish and Armenian, and teaches and leads the traditional dances to go with each piece.
+A festival favourite from Woodford to St Albans, and the Adelaide Bulgarian Festival.
 Get ready to dance your socks off to the lively, fun, and unique rhythms of Eastern Europe!

 Barron Hanson is a multifaceted creative, meditation teacher, and entrepreneur committed to mastering the art of living.
 As a Vedic Meditation Initiator and co-founder of CONVICTS NYC, he brings people together through transformative experiences, purposeful storytelling, and community-driven projects like Be Here Nowra.
 Join Barron as he interviews some of KVFF's most interesting performers.